 Why?
-Because value depends on context.
+Because value depends on the context.

 Readers in different situations are looking for different information.
-If they can’t easily find it, they’re going to be disappointed, no matter how thorough or data driven your content is.
+If they can’t easily find it, they’re going to be disappointed, no matter how thorough or data-driven your content is.

 Why making content more accessible for search visitors will improve your rankings